CenterForCollectiveLearning/DIVE-backend/README.md

 ---------
 See this [Google Doc](https://docs.google.com/document/d/1J_wwbELz9l_KOoB6xRpUASH1eAzaZpHSRQvMJ_4sJgI/edit?usp=sharing).

-Using Virtual Env to Manage Server-Side Python Dependencies
+Using Virtual Env to Manage Server-Side Python Dependencies (Mac)
 ---------
 0. Install [Homebrew](http://brew.sh/) if you don't already have it.
 1. Installation: See [this fine tutorial](http://simononsoftware.com/virtualenv-tutorial/).